Silicon Valley Bank failure could wipe out 'a whole generation of startups'

 "If we don't have access to capital by then, we're going to have to make some very difficult decisions," he said.

-The meltdown of one of Silicon Valley's cornerstone financial institutions could not have come at a worst time for the startup ecosystem, said Tan of Y Combinator.
+The meltdown of one of Silicon Valley's cornerstone financial institutions could not have come at a worse time for the startup ecosystem, said Tan of Y Combinator.

 High interest rates and market uncertainty has made lenders tighten the spigot on money, after many years of low interest rates and easy money sent valuations soaring.